The Government Defence Integrity Index (GDI) is the world’s leading assessment of corruption risks in government defence institutions.

 Produced by Transparency International Defence & Security, the GDI recognises that corruption within the defence and security sector limits a country’s ability to defend itself and weakens public institutions.
 Government bodies play a pivotal role in preventing the waste of public funds, the abuse of power, and corruption in the defence and security sector.
 The GDI provides a framework of good practice that promotes accountable, transparent, and responsible governance in the defence establishment.
 This standard of good practice stems from our extensive work over the last decade in working towards more accountable defence sectors and highlighting the connection between corruption and instability.

 The GDI assesses the existence, effectiveness, and enforcement of institutional controls across five key corruption risk areas, and provides data on the performance of governments on a range of corruption issues.
-The 2020 GDI is composed of nearly 90 country assessments, which will be published incrementally as part of eight regional and thematic waves between October 2019 and March 2021.
+The 2020 GDI is composed of nearly 90 country assessments, all published between October 2019 and November 2021.

 The GDI is compiled using research produced by a small team of local and highly experienced researchers for each country.
 This specific expertise, along with a triangulated data collection process, ensures that the GDI is a robust tool to measure corruption risk.

 The GDI assesses five key corruption risk areas: financial, operational, personnel, political, and procurement.
 In order to provide a broad and comprehensive reflection of these risk areas, the Index assesses both legal frameworks (de jure) and implementation (de facto), as well as resources and outcomes in some areas.
 This is intended to capture the implementation gap between law and practice, and possible areas for reform to narrow that gap.